 4 | Add The Knobs

-Once the glue is dry, you can replace the knobs with the crystal ones, and then put the door or drawers back on.
+Once the glue is dry (it can take up to 24 hours), you can replace the knobs with the crystal ones, and then put the door or drawers back on.

 And your DIY mirrored nightstand makeover is complete!